Universal Control Plane

 The creation wizard of "Grants" is one example of a user flow I had to focus on with both a product manager and a designer.
 Building a form that can guide the users through the creation of a grant (a UCP resource that will give certain rights for a given user or team against a set of resource) was a challenge as it requires the user to choose between multiple elements such as a user, a team, a role, and a resource set in a certain order.
-The resulting components and forms with the transition we can see above is an example of UI engineering, UX and product work I've got to take part on a daily basis as part of the UCP team.
+The resulting components and forms with the transition we can see above are an example of UI engineering, UX and product work I've got to take part on a daily basis as part of the UCP team.

 For this project I focused exclusively on the frontend with the following technology:

-UCP was the first entreprise software I've worked on as I've only focused on SaaS before.
+UCP was the first enterprise software I've worked on as I've only focused on SaaS before.
 It was a real change compared to the work I had done before since we only had 2 releases per year, and our user target was big corporations which meant that there was little to no margin of error when it came to releasing new features.
 This is how I've got to grow my skills as a frontend engineer.
-For the first time I had to mainly focus on testing not as a nice to have but as a necessity.
+For the first time, I had to mainly focus on testing not as a nice to have but as a necessity.
 I got to write tests for the UCP UI at every level:

 Integration tests: this is the part that I've felt was the most beneficial in terms of testing for this project.
 Using some pre-existing tools and re-implementing some mocked versions of some of the building blocks of our UI helped to efficiently write advanced tests with mocked data to check specific states or test the flow of some specific scenarios.
-Among these tests I wrote some tooling for my team to have a more advanced "mockedStore" as well as a full mock of the UCP UI sdks to test actions creators and Redux aware views of our app.
+Among these tests, I wrote some tooling for my team to have a more advanced "mockedStore" as well as a full mock of the UCP UI SDKs to test action creators and Redux aware views of our app.
 It was fun and made testing a fun task.
 You can see a somehow similar implementation of this utility here: https://gist.github.com/MaximeHeckel/e640030e305c5ae9d38f133e1c032631.
 By adding and extra middleware that pushes every action executed in an array, we were able to:

 I also learned how to appreciate good tooling while working on this project.
 Both static typing with ESLint and type checking with Flow helped me to ensure consistency in the codebase, fix tech debt and avoid mistakes to happen before they hit production.
-Prettier is also among these tools that was tremendously helpful.
+Prettier is also among these tools that were tremendously helpful.

 As stated in the integration testing part, I really enjoy building nice tooling, but what I enjoyed perhaps the most here was to build very efficient and useful components.
 The sub-component (or compound components) pattern (see below) was perhaps one of my favorite component patterns.